Honest comparison · 2026

 Most teams don't rip-and-replace outsourced SDR partners overnight — they stack, then decide.
 The standard play:

-1. Run a 3-month Division50 Lite engagement in parallel on a clearly-bounded ICP slice — for example, UK mid-market accounts if Operatix is covering US enterprise. £4-8K/mo, no setup fee, no overlap with their pod's target list.
+1. Run a 3-month Division50 Lite engagement in parallel on a clearly-bounded ICP slice — for example, UK mid-market accounts if Operatix is covering US enterprise.
+Quote-based and scoped on the call, $0 setup, no overlap with their pod's target list.

 2. Compare meeting volume and cost-per-booked-meeting across the same 12-week window.
 Track meeting-to-opportunity and meeting-to-revenue conversion separately for each agency.